Hay testing and our supplement routine

 How do we balance our hay?

 To make sure our horses have optimal nutrition I add soaked hay cubes and beet pulp (about 2.5 cups of soaked beet pulp), a scoop of the balanced supplement (4 tbsp), 2tbsp of salt and 2tbsp of Stance Equitec Turmericle.
 Turmericle is fantastic to keep inflammation down.
 Now because I harvest my hay in the fall so that it is low in sugar and high in fibre, it also means it will be low in protein (I prefer to have low sugar hay to avoid all kinds of problems) as I can always add protein.
-I’ve been using Stance Equitec’s Coolstance with fantastic results.
+Iβve been using Stance Equitecβs Coolstance with fantastic results (check to see if you can buy this locally as itβs too heavy to ship).